NOVA Maintenance

 Step 1: Wear appropriate PPE.
 Refer to the SDS of your material.
 Typically, this means gloves and goggles, and sometimes requires handling in a fume hood.

 Step 2: It’s easiest to clean the calibration plate after removing it.
-The plate is held in place with magnets and there is an indent below the plate on the right side for easy removal.
+The plate is held in place with magnets and there is an indent below the plate on each side for easy removal.
 Press down on the right or left edge of the calibration plate and remove it.

 Step 3: Use a paper towel or low-lint wipe to clean off the calibration plate, you may need to use some isopropyl alcohol if the ink is smearing or if it has started to dry.